Battle of Brody (1941): Popel's group

 Popel's group had about 300 tanks, including no less than 100 T-34 and KV tanks.
 On 27 June, Popel's group surprised and defeated the rear of 11th Panzer Division and captured Dubno, a road crossing of strategic importance.
 This was the most successful Soviet action of the battle, as it cut off supply lines of the German armoured spearhead (the 11th Panzer Division).
 However, this was not exploited by Soviet command, who failed to communicate with Popel and to provide supplies or reinforcements.
 The group waited in Dubno and prepared for defence, losing the operational initiative.

 The situation was considered "serious" by the German high command:

 By 28 June the Germans had gathered enormous forces.
-The Popel's group came under attack by elements of the 16th Motorized, 75th Infantry Division, two other infantry divisions, and the 16th Panzer Division.
+Popel's group came under attack by elements of the 16th Motorized, 75th Infantry Division, two other infantry divisions, and the 16th Panzer Division.
 Encircled in Dubno, Popel defended until 1 July, when he retreated.